 Now donning the company name Beppe & the Architect, Cindy and Pat launched local production of Amaro Cinpatrazzo.
 The amaro is a heartfelt culmination of Pat's four decades as an enthusiast and the duo's yearlong adventure into liqueur production.

 The amaro’s namesake combines Cindy, Pat, and ‘razzo’ – Italian for arugula.
 Arugula carries a special meaning in this digestif.
 Not only is it the major ingredient, it also represents the quality of locally sourced produce.

-Beppe & the Architect now share their journey of whimsy through the distributors Heritage Wine Cellars in Illinois and LibDib in California, Colorado, Florida, New York, and Wisconsin.
+Beppe & the Architect now share their journey of whimsy through distributors in Illinois, California, Colorado, New York, Ohio, Tennessee and Wisconsin.